-The primary mandate of the Conduct Review Committee is to require management to establish satisfactory procedures for the consideration and approval of transactions with related parties and to review and, if deemed appropriate, to approve related party transactions.
+Chair: James M. Singh The primary mandate of the Conduct Review Committee is to require management to Members: David G. Fuller Elizabeth C. Lempres Jerome J. Selitto establish satisfactory procedures for the consideration and approval of transactions with related parties and to review and, if deemed appropriate, to approve material related party transactions.